 - Requires less mercury (Hg) oxidation than other wet scrubber additives to meet MATS compliance.

 - Effective over a wider pH (4.5 to 7.0) and ORP (-200 to +600mV) range than traditional wet scrubber additives.

 Redox 5545 was injected into a forced oxidation wet FGD scrubber for a period of 30 days at 10 gallons per hour to evaluate the effect of stack mercury control and dissolved metals removal.
 The results showed:

-An example of this would be a 1,300 MW station, burning bituminous coal, with a forced oxidation FGD unit that was experiencing mercury re-emission with an ORP of +650.
-The station injected 1 tote (300 gallons) of Redox 5545 into the absorber sump and within 15 minutes the ORP lowered to +200 with stack mercury lowering from 1.7 to 0.50 lbs./TBtu.
+An example of this would be a 1,300 MW station burning bituminous coal with a forced oxidation FGD unit that was experiencing mercury re-emission with an ORP of +650mV.
+The station injected one tote (300 gallons) of Redox 5545 into the absorber sump and within 15 minutes, ORP was lowered to +200 mV and stack mercury was reduced from 1.7 to 0.50 lbs./TBtu.